MaedeMahmoudi/bash-script/README.md

 # 📘 Bash Scripting Guide

-> Your Complete Resource for Learning Bash Scripting from Beginner to Advanced
+> Your Complete Resource for Learning Bash Scripting for Beginner

 A comprehensive, hands-on guide to mastering Bash scripting with practical examples, real-world use cases, and ready-to-run code snippets.